Neidio i’r prif gynnwys

 Information on the 14 allergens and data and statistics relevant to this guidance

-13. 1-2% of the UK adult population and 5-8% of children in the UK have a food allergy; this figure does not include those with food intolerances.
+13. Around 6% of the UK adult population have a food allergy; this figure does not include those with food intolerances.
 In addition, it is estimated that 1 in 100 people have coeliac disease, a genetic and autoimmune disease triggered by eating gluten.
 This is a protein found in wheat, rye, and barley.
 Eating gluten triggers an abnormal immune response which results in damage to the lining of the gut and malabsorption causing nutritional deficiencies and associated complications.

 14. An allergic reaction can be produced by a tiny amount of a food ingredient that a person is sensitive to (a drop of milk, a fragment of peanut or just one or two sesame seeds).
 Symptoms of an allergic reaction can range from mild symptoms such as itching around the mouth and rashes, and can progress to more severe symptoms such as vomiting, diarrhoea, difficulty breathing, and, on occasion, anaphylaxis (shock) and death.
 When people with coeliac disease consume even the smallest amount of gluten, the reaction is not the same as an allergic reaction, and they will not go into anaphylactic shock, but it will result in symptoms some of which can be serious and can result in hospital admission.
 These symptoms usually start a few hours after eating it and symptoms can last from a few hours to several days.
 Ongoing ingestion of gluten results in symptoms such as diarrhoea, constipation, nutritional deficiencies including iron, folic acid and B12 anaemias and associated complications such as osteoporosis.